-List of issues to be taken up in connection with the consideration of the initial report of OMAN (CRC/C/OPAC/OMN/1)
+List of issues to be taken up in connection with the consideration of the initial report of OMAN (CRC/C/OPSC/OMN/1)

 The State party is requested to submit in written form additional and updated information, if possible, before 6 April 2009

-Please inform the Committee whether members of the Omani armed forces receive training on the provisions of the Optional Protocol.
+Please inform the Committee whether the Penal Code is being revised in order to include all the provisions of the Optional Protocol.